dbuschman7/scalaZK/README.md

 ScalaZK
 =================================

-A Scala wrapper around Curator to make is non-blocking and Scala friendly
+A Scala wrapper around Apache Curator to make it non-blocking and Scala friendly

 #State ALPHA